mustafacryptolife/typescript-examples/README.md

 # Jupiter Exchange Typescript API Code Examples

-This repo contains practical code examples and implementations designed to help developers work with the Jupiter Exchange APIs.
+This repository contains practical code examples and implementations designed to help developers work with the Jupiter Exchange APIs.
 Our goal is to empower developers with the knowledge and inspiration to build innovative applications leveraging Jupiter's ecosystem.

 Written in Typescript.